11.1. Transfer of Purchase Funds to France

 At the time of signature, you should also be given a receipt for the money paid to the notaire for purchase of the property.

-You should also later receive a copy of the deed of sale, together with a detailed statement of fees and costs.
+With 6 months you should receive a copy of the deed of sale, together with a detailed statement of fees and costs.
 Some notaires are slow at this process so you need to be insistent if there is a delay.

 Bizarrely, a copy of the deed is not normally sent to the seller, although you can offer to pay for a copy from the notaire or later obtain one from the French land registry.